Schwarzer See (Schwarz)

-Schwarzer See (Schwarz) is a lake in the Mecklenburgische Seenplatte district in Mecklenburg-Vorpommern, Germany.
+Schwarzer See is a lake in the municipality of Schwarz in the Mecklenburgische Seenplatte district in Mecklenburg-Vorpommern, Germany.
 At an elevation of 58.5 m, its surface area is 0.364 km^{2}.

+The lake is approximately 2.6 kilometers long and between 200 and 950 meters wide.
+It flows into the Zethner See and is connected to the Müritz-Havel-Wasserstraße.